Skip to main content

 Library byelaws

-Councils can make byelaws regulating the use of library facilities that they run under the 1964 Act.
-The department has to confirm each set of library byelaws before they can come into effect.
-Discussions with Libraries Connected have begun about the potential for updating the existing model byelaws.
+Councils can choose to make byelaws regulating the use of library facilities that they run under the 1964 Act.
+DCMS has to confirm each set of library byelaws before they can come into effect.
+Discussions are in train with Libraries Connected about updating the existing model byelaws.
 We will publish some new guidance to go alongside any revised version.

 Public Lending Right